bumbu/bumbu.github.io/_posts/2017-12-10-budgeting-spreadsheet.md

 ## Advanced Features

-It seem that's easy to track how muck money you have.
+It seem that's easy to track how much money you have.
 In my specific case there were few complications.

 ### Multiple currencies